furiousteabag/asmirnov.xyz/content/bjj.md

 #### vs Roberto

 The plan was to do a double-leg takedown and go from there.
-We started to fight standing and I didn't feel like I was in a good position to go for it.
+We started to fight and I didn't feel like I was in a good position to go for it.
 I began to get tired fast.
 Two times I did dive for it, the first time he defended and we recovered to a standing position, the second time he rolled over and I had him in a closed guard on the ground.
 It was counted as a takedown and he was given 2 points for it.
 We sat in a closed guard until the end.
 Lost by points 0-2.

 Lessons: